-Borrowing costs are not relating to the acquisition, construction or production of qualifying assets and are recognised as expenses in profit or loss in the period in which they are incurred.
+All other borrowing costs are recognised in profit or loss in the period in which they are incurred.

 Taxation

 Income tax expense represents the sum of the tax currently payable and deferred tax.

 The tax currently payable is based on taxable profit for the year.
 Taxable profit differs from accounting profit because it excludes items of income or expense that are taxable or deductible in other years, and it further excludes items that are never taxable and deductible.
 The Group's liability for current tax is calculated using tax rates that have been enacted or substantively enacted by the end of the reporting period.